OPS-E2E-PPE/VBA-Docs/api/Outlook.MailItem.Conflicts.md

 ---
-title: MailItem.Conflicts Property (Outlook)
+title: MailItem.Conflicts property (Outlook)
 keywords: vbaol11.chm1382
 f1_keywords:
 - vbaol11.chm1382
-ms.prod: outlook
 api_name:
 - Outlook.MailItem.Conflicts
 ms.assetid: 2c93c2a2-4f2f-17af-cba3-91620b3d9c0f
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# MailItem.Conflicts Property (Outlook)
+# MailItem.Conflicts property (Outlook)

 Return the **[Conflicts](Outlook.Conflicts.md)** object that represents the items that are in conflict for any Outlook item object.
 Read-only.

 ## Syntax

 _expression_. `Conflicts`

-_expression_ A variable that represents a [MailItem](./Outlook.MailItem.md) object.
+_expression_ A variable that represents a [MailItem](Outlook.MailItem.md) object.

 ## Example

 The following Microsoft Visual Basic for Applications (VBA) example uses the **[Count](Outlook.Conflicts.Count.md)** property of the **Conflicts** object to determine if the item is involved in any conflict.
 To run this example, make sure a mail item is open in the active window.

 ```vb